Cyber-Dylan/Cyber-Dylan/README.md

 ---

-## I'm a student studying all fields of Cybersecurity as well as Programming/Software Engineering, Hardware and Mathmatics on the side.
+## I'm a student studying all fields of Cybersecurity as well as Programming/Software Engineering, Hardware and Mathmatics.

 ---